 Describe a situation you witnessed, or were involved in, where someone was treated unfairly or discriminated against.
 How did you respond, and would you do anything differently if that situation occurred again?(120)

 I was in 4th grade when I witnessed a person getting bullied.
-He was always and treated unfairly by the others due to being autistic.
+He was always excluded and treated unfairly by the others due to being autistic.

 The first thing that popped up in my mind was to try and stop it somehow.
 But being inexperienced, I just told the bullies to stop teasing him and reported the case to the teacher.
 This lessened the severity of the bullying but it was obvious that he was still affected by it.